ICS West in Aarhus

 If you work in Denmark for more than 3 months, you can apply for an EU residence document at the Danish Agency for International Recruitment and Integration, located in the same office as ICS West in Aarhus.

-You need to book an appointment for the Danish Agency for International Recruitment and Integration – called SIRI – in advance and must appear in person to submit the application.
+You need to send an application and book an appointment for the Danish Agency for International Recruitment and Integration – called SIRI – in advance and must appear in person.
 You will get an email with a booking confirmation and a booking number.
-Please bring the booking number, when you visit ICS West.
+Please bring the booking number when you visit ICS West.

 • Employment contract or declaration by the Employer – Appendix A in form OD1.
 Please note, that you must register within one month from the day your employer has signed the employment contract/the Declaration by the employer